-On the morning of the wedding (exciting!), comb hair through and section before applying fat rollers.
-Spritz the rollers with a curling spray and heat all the rollers evenly with a hairdryer.
-Allow the rollered hair to cool completely while you’re applying your makeup to ensure that the curls set.
-Then simply wind out the rollers, separate the curls, and spritz with a finishing spray with shine.
-Complete the look with a floral crown or headpiece — beautiful and ethereal.
+Then, on the morning of the wedding, comb through the hair and section it out, then apply fat rollers.
+Add a curling spray and heat the rollers with a hairdryer.
+Apply your makeup while the hair cools completely, which will ensure the curls are set.
+Wind out the rollers, separate the curls, and add a finishing spray for some extra shine.

 The Braided Updo